Online Graph Coloring for $k$-Colorable Graphs: Online Coloring for -Colorable Graphs

+Technically, we only consider the case when the final number of vertices $n$ for $G$ is known in advance.
+The following lemma can justify this.

-\begin{lemma}[\cite{Kie98}] Suppose there exists a deterministic online coloring algorithm for a specific graph class (e.g., $k$-colorable graphs) with $n$ vertices that uses $f(n)$ colors.
-Then, there exists a deterministic online coloring algorithm for this graph class that uses at most $4f(\text{the current number of vertices})$ colors, at any moment.
-Here, we assume that $f(n)$ is an integer and $0 \leq f(n+1) - f(n) \leq 1$ for all $n$. \end{lemma}
+\begin{lemma} Let $f: \mathbb{N} \to \mathbb{R}_{\geq 0}$ be a non-decreasing unbounded function.
+For a specific graph class (e.g., $k$-colorable graphs), suppose there exists a deterministic online coloring algorithm for $n$-vertex graphs that uses at most $f(n)$ colors, for every $n \in \mathbb{N}$.
+Then there exists a deterministic online coloring algorithm for this graph class that uses at most $4f(n)$ colors, even when the final number of vertices, $n$, is unknown. \end{lemma}